mariahrucker/Tic-Tac-Toe/README.md

 ## License

-This implementation of Tic Tac Toe is licensed under the MIT License.
+Implementation of Tic Tac Toe is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contributing